-We would like to welcome you among Ducati enthusiasts, and congratulate you on your excellent choice of motorcycle.
-We are sure that you will use your Ducati for longer journeys as well as short daily trips, but however you use your motorcycle, Ducati Motor Holding s.p.a wishes you an enjoyable ride.
+Welcome to the world of Ducati enthusiasts!
+We congratulate you on your excellent choice of motorcycle.
+We are sure that you will use your Ducati for longer journeys as well as short daily trips, but however you use your motorcycle, Ducati Motor Holding S.p.A wishes you an enjoyable ride.